 What is Interior Maintenance?

-Interior Maintenance refers to the work required to inspect, repair or replace items that keep building interiors, including residential units, in excellent condition.

-Elements of Interior Maintenance

-Knowledge about the following areas is helpful for the community manager and improves their capability in overseeing the implementation of the property's interior maintenance functions:

-- · Office and clubhouse areas
+Interior Maintenance refers to the work required to inspect, repair or replace items that keep building interiors, including residential units, in excellent condition. <section-header></section-header> Knowledge about the following areas is helpful for the community manager and improves their capability in overseeing the implementation of the property's interior maintenance functions: Office and clubhouse areas Interior hallways Cleaning and janitorial areas Business centers, fitness centers, laundries and other interior amenities and common areas Service to occupied units Make ready of residential units

-- Interior hallways

-- Cleaning and janitorial areas

-- Business centers, fitness centers, laundries and other interior amenities and common areas

-- Service to occupied units

-- · Make ready of residential units